NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 sidebar_position: 3
 ---

+# **Threat** Insights Portal is intended for malware analysis, not for repeatedly submitting the same files multiple times per day.

 # Submission Policy

 By uploading a file, you automatically agree to our **Submission Policy**.
 Below are the rules and guidelines for submitting files, hashes, or URLs to the Threat Insights Portal.

 ## Rules

-1. Do not submit illegal material, files, or information.
-2. Do not upload files that you are not authorized to share.
-3. Do not misuse the submission system, as this may result in [consequences](#consequences).
+- Do not misuse / abuse the submission system, as this may result in [consequences](#consequences).

 ## Prohibited Submissions

 The following types of files are strictly prohibited:

-- Files containing personal data or confidential information.
+- Files containing personal data or confidential information (leaked databases, doxing information, ...).
-- Junk files, such as images, videos, sound files, or other files intended to spam or abuse the system (e.g., large files uploaded to disrupt operations).
+- Junk files, such as images, videos, sound files, apk, text, or other files intended to spam or abuse the system (e.g., large files uploaded to disrupt operations).
 - Files designed as zip or archive bombs (e.g., files intended to consume excessive resources or disrupt system operations).
 - Files that contain or distrube illegal materials (videos, images, etc).
-- Files that actively leak personal information.
 - Submitting always the same or bulk uploads of XMRIG or other cryptocurrency mining malware is strictly prohibited.
-- Mass uploading files that are older than 3 years.
+- Mass uploading files that are older than 1 years in mass.
 - Uploading clean, digitally signed, and well-known Microsoft system files.
+- Uploading 100% clean and well-known files in mass.

 ## Discouraged Submissions